 CSG and ITW Global Leaders Forum team up for new Communications Blockchain Network.
 The network will enable rapid and cost-efficient wholesale settlement between carriers and their partners.

-“CSG is excited to partner with the ITW GLF to create a unified blockchain ecosystem,” said Finn Kornbo, director of product management, CSG.
+“CSG is excited to partner with the ITW GLF to create a unified blockchain ecosystem,” says Finn Kornbo, director of product management, CSG.
 “The adoption of blockchain technology helps carriers reduce costs, while enhancing revenue growth by supporting the launch of new and innovated services brought about by 5G, IoT and other industry advancements.”

-“When we set out along this journey, it was our goal to launch a platform that would enable multi-dimensional automation for the betterment of the industry,” said PCCW CEO and GLF Chairman Marc Halbfinger, in a prepared statement.
+“When we set out along this journey, it was our goal to launch a platform that would enable multi-dimensional automation for the betterment of the industry,” says PCCW CEO and GLF Chairman Marc Halbfinger, in a prepared statement.
 “Now we are embarking on the next stage of this process by creating a truly open platform that will facilitate settlement among every ICT service provider, including carriers and cloud providers for all forms of ICT traffic.”